ABDERRAOUFMERAZKA/React-native-Calculator/README.md

 # React-Native-Calculator
-update sdk location
+# update sdk location if you use windows
-react-native run-adnroid
+# react-native run-android